abilandz/NAT3054/Lecture_3/make.md

 add_subdirectory(mySharedLibrary)
 ```

 If some "CMakeLists.txt" files are located in subdirectories of the project, the **add_subdirectory()** command will incorporate them when **cmake** is executed for the main "CMakeLists.txt" file.
-The relative paths used in "CMakeLists.txt" in the subdirectory are relative to that subdirectory.
+The relative paths used in "CMakeLists.txt" file in a subdirectory are relative to that subdirectory.

 The content of "test/CMakeLists.txt" is: